fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 The book is available in portugese from https://github.com/gcpeixoto/lecture-ipynb ([pdf](https://github.com/gcpeixoto/lecture-ipynb/raw/master/pdf/Introducao-Python-para-Ciencias-Computacionais-Engenharia.pdf))

+# Ackwnowledgements

+Thanks go to Thomas Kluyver, Neil O'Brien, Jacek Generowicz, and Mark Molinari for various contributions (see last chapter for details).
+Special thanks to all readers, users and students who have provided feedback and corrections.

+We acknowledge support from EPSRC (GR/T09156/01 and EP/G03690X/1) and from the OpenDreamKit Horizon 2020 European Research Infrastructures project (#676541).

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.